Basic Gardening Tools Every Newbie Should Have

 If you cannot get the essential gardening tools on the list, then at least invest in a hand trowel.
 The tool will help you turn over the soil on plant pots, flower beds, window boxes, and planters.

-With a broad blade, you can rearrange more soil, while a narrow blade is great for digging up weeds.
+You can rearrange more soil with a broad blade, while a narrow blade is great for digging up weeds.
 Finally, you find the hand trowel in steel designs with wooden handles for added grip.

 Hand Pruners or Pruning Shears